shailesh-04/Online-Chat-App/README.md

    npm install
    ```

-3. Configure `.env` file for MongoDB/MySQL and session secrets.
+3. Configure `.env` file for MySQL and session secrets.

 4. Run the app: